albi2/thesis-text-to-SQL/memory-bank/decisionLog.md

 This file records architectural and implementation decisions using a list format.
 2025-06-19 23:03:00 - Log of updates made.
 2025-06-19 23:28:00 - Refactored pipeline to pass step output as input to the next step.
+2025-06-20 15:08:00 - Implemented lazy loading and explicit unloading for models to manage VRAM.
+2025-06-20 15:08:00 - Added logic to remove thinking tags from model outputs.

 *

 ## Decision

+*   **[2025-06-20] Lazy Loading and Explicit Unloading of Models:** Decided to implement a lazy loading and explicit unloading mechanism for all Hugging Face and Sentence Transformer models to optimize VRAM usage, especially for GPUs with limited memory.
+*   **[2025-06-20] Removal of Thinking Tags from Model Output:** Decided to implement post-processing in the `BaseHuggingFaceFacade` to remove internal "thinking" content (e.g., text within `<think>` tags) from the model's final generated output.
 *   **[2025-05-25] M-Schema Library Integration:** Decided to integrate components of the M-Schema library for handling database schema representation and processing.
 *   **[2025-05-25] `DatabaseManager` Refactoring for Decoupling:** Decided to refactor the `DatabaseManager` to decouple it from direct configuration loading and `SchemaEngine` instantiation, improving modularity.
 *   **[2025-05-25] Use of SQLAlchemy for Database Interaction:** Decided to use SQLAlchemy as the ORM and library for database interactions.